stacks-network/docs/src/pages/authentication/building-with-angular.md

 ### 4.3 Authentication

 First, describe the auth options we need to pass to Connect.
 [Learn more about `AuthOptions` here](https://docs.blockstack.org/authentication/overview).
+Let's modify the default component to look like this:

 ```typescript
 import { Component } from '@angular/core';